How to get your art noticed online

 https://www.behance.net/

 Pixiv is the most popular art community in Japan, with millions of monthly users.
 It’s popular with manga-style artists, including professional manga artists and illustrators.
-Pixiv offers the chance to grow your following and connect with professionals in the industry.
+Pixiv offers the chance to grow your following and connect with professionals in the industry, especially if you draw in an anime/manga style and are hoping to do work in Japan in the future

 https://www.pixiv.net/